Memory Guide

 NeuroLink re-exports the memory types for use in host applications:

-import type { Memory } from "@juspay/neurolink";
+import type { Memory, CustomStorageConfig } from "@juspay/neurolink";

 // Memory = HippocampusConfig & { enabled?: boolean }